FBI agent whose gun went off while dancing taken into custody

 Dance like the whole world is watching.

-An off-duty FBI agent who accidentally fired a gun that dropped out of its holster while he was doing a back-flip at a nightclub was booked into custody on Tuesday, jail records showed.
+An off-duty FBI agent whose gun accidentally fired after it dropped out of its holster while he was doing a backflip at a Denver nightclub was taken into custody on Tuesday, jail records showed.

-Chase Bishop, 29, was being held in a detention center in downtown Denver.
-He faces charges for second-degree assault but he has not been formally charged, according to NBC affiliate KUSA.
+Chase Bishop, 29, turned himself in to the Denver County Sheriff's Department Tuesday morning and was being held in a detention center in downtown Denver.
+He was charged Tuesday with one count of second-degree assault, the Denver County District Attorney's Office said.

 Denver police have said Bishop was dancing at a nightclub in the early hours of June 2 when the gun fell from his waistband holster and hit the floor.

-When he went to grab it, the gun went off and wounded a man who was taken to a hospital, where he was listed in good condition.
+When he went to grab it, the gun went off and wounded a man.
+He was taken to a hospital, where he was listed in good condition.

 And the whole thing was captured on cellphone video.